 Years of Experience

-Five to nine years of work experience seem to result in median wages of $61K.
-When we consider tenure, a substantial portion of employees (30 percent) have been working for one to four years and make $40K per year.
+Five to nine years of work experience seem to result in median wages of $61K annually.
+Broken down by tenure, the largest share of City of Houston, Texas employees (28 percent) have one to four years of experience and earn $39K per year on average.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Certified Professional Engineers, who make about $98K per year.
 On average, salaries rise to $55K annually for accredited LEED Accredited Professionals.
 The highest-paying degree here is a Master of Business Administration (MBA), Business Administration; City of Houston, Texas awards $64K to these degree-holders.

 The best-paying skill to have in this role appears to be Microsoft Word; employees who claim this ability report median compensation of around $71K per year.
 A skill that is commonly seen around here is Microsoft Office; more than a third deem it necessary for work.
 Key skills also include Microsoft Excel, Project Management, and Financial Analysis.

 Paid time off is hard to come by at City of Houston, Texas; the company rewards only 30 percent with paid vacation time and only a quarter of survey participants with sick leave.
 The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan, a company pension plan, and a 403(b) plan.
 For a large number of survey participants, benefits include health insurance, and most workers get dental coverage, too.
 City of Houston, Texas employees also enjoy perks such as life insurance and a casual working environment.